TMUniversal/papercrypt/README.md

 General notes:

-- `--in` and `--out` can be omitted, in which case stdin and stdout are used.
+- `--in` and `--out` can be omitted, in which case `stdin` and `stdout` are used.
 - This means `papercrypt decode --in - --out - < qr.txt > data.json` is equivalent to `papercrypt decode < qr.txt > data.json`
 - Commands, as well as their flags, can be abbreviated to their shortest unique prefix:
   - `papercrypt generate` can be abbreviated to `papercrypt g`
-- i.e. `papercrypt generate --in data.json --out output.pdf` can be abbreviated to `papercrypt g -i data.json -o output.pdf`
+- that is `papercrypt generate --in data.json --out output.pdf` can be abbreviated to `papercrypt g -i data.json -o output.pdf`

 ### Generating a key phrase